Neuscharfeneck Castle: Layout

 The first castle, dating to the 13th century, was considerably smaller than the present ruins.
 Of the Hochstaufen castle only a few remnants have survived.

 The entire site measures about 60 by 150 m.
 Its shield wall, built from ca. 1212 to 1232 and extended in the years 1470 and 1530, is the mightiest in the Palatinate, with a length of 58 m and thickness of 12 m.
 Within the shield wall there are relatively few usable passages, chambers and casemates.
 It therefore acted - apart from the hoarding (Plattform) that has not survived - primarily as passive protection for the castle behind it.
 The original entrance was over a drawbridge through the shield wall into the castle.

 In the castle gardens, rare herbs such as White Henbane, Ingräu and Abbey Hysop were planted.

 There is still a partially surviving gateway with a flanking tower.
 Four water basins, chiselled out of the rock in the 13th century, were used as cisterns, that were supplied with rainwater and, from the 16th century, with water from the Roßberg Spring, 2 km away, over pipes made of clay or hollow tree trunks.

-The 30 m long upper castle (Oberburg) on the central rock was built from 1212 to 1232 as the first residential building but has unfortunately not survived, apart from its well and an inaccessible chamber and steps in the rock.
+The 30 m long upper castle (Oberburg) on the central rock was built from 1212 to 1232 as the first residential building but has not survived, apart from its well and an inaccessible chamber and steps in the rock.